 I’m Dr Mark McKerracher, an archaeologist with a passion for writing.

 I’ve loved writing for as long as I can remember.
 One of my Middle School teachers particularly encouraged me, after enjoying my story about the adventures of a pencil!
-Since then, I’ve won prizes for my poems and stories – both historical and fantastical – and have several fiction projects in the pipeline.
+I still write poetry and fiction – historical and fantastical – including the Creatures of Flyn series.

 As for archaeology: like so many of my generation, my interest was sparked by the TV series Time Team, which aired in the UK from 1994-2014.
 I studied Classical Archaeology and Ancient History at the University of Oxford in 2005-8, went back to do a Masters in European Archaeology in 2009-10, and a doctorate in Anglo-Saxon agriculture in 2010-14.
 After jobs in archiving, freelance archaeobotany, project management and software development, I returned to Oxford in 2017 as a researcher at the School of Archaeology, working on the fantastic FeedSax project.